We have introduced this new page to bring together information and advice relating to the current COVID-19 pandemic.

 We ask that you avoid visiting the school office.
 They can be contacted by telephone or email and are always quick to answer.
 A member of the senior leadership team will be in the playground at the start and end of each day should you need to speak to someone.

 If your child is ill they must not come to school.
 If COVID is suspected then they should be taken for a test.
 If there is a confirmed or suspected case of COVID in your household then your child must not come to school until isolation is complete.

-If you are planning a holiday during an end of term break please be aware that for some countries your household will need to isolate for 14 days upon return.
+If you are planning a holiday during an end of term break please be aware that your household will need to isolate upon return.

 If your child is ill whilst in school we will request you to collect them.
 If it is a suspected case of COVID they should be taken for a test and should not return to school until the outcome is known.
 If there is a confirmed case of COVID in your child's class then all children in that class will be required to stay at home and isolate.
 Home learning will be available for those isolating.